Learn how to make the best Indonesian style cendol with great soft and bouncy texture served with coconut milk and coconut sugar syrup.

 DISCLOSURE: This post contains affiliate links, which support this site at no extra cost to you.
 Learn more.

 Cendol (Pandan jelly with coconut milk and coconut sugar)

 - 10 pieces pandan leaves if frozen, thawed

 - 600 ml water

 Other things you need (just any one of these):

 - A large pot with lots of ice water with some ice cubes in it keep it chilled in the refrigerator while you are preparing the cendol

 Preparing pandan juice:

-Whisk all the flour,and sugar.
-Pour the pandan juice to the flour mixture and stir until smooth and no lumps.
-Strain this mixture to a medium-size sauce pan and cook under low heat and keep on stirring.
+- Mix all the flour, sugar, alkaline water (is using), and pandan juice in a saucepan.
+Stir until smooth and no lumps.
+Cook under low heat and keep on stirring.
 You will feel the liquid started to get heavy and thickened.
 Continue to stir until it is really thickened and turns into glue-like paste and translucent

 You might also like these desserts: